aguinane/nyum/_recipes/naan-bread.md

 ---

-> Cook in pan for a couple of mins each side

----

-* `2 cloves` garlic
 * `2 tbsp` butter

-> Add melted garlic butter on top.
+> Cook in pan with butter for a couple of mins each side